Habbie/hello-dns/README.md

 In hindsight, the CNAME should have been 'typed' to apply only to specific query types.

+When a server encounters a CNAME with the name of a name it was looking for, it will 'follow' the chain to where it points.
+And please be aware that this can loop.

 ### Wildcards
 Wildcards allow for the following: